-One may reflect here, for example, on Adorno’s critique of Kierkegaard’s concept of love because it echoes this type of hope that one can find in Benjamin’s early writings (Adorno, 1939).
-Adorno resists Kierkegaard’s Christian focus on the “love of god”, not because such agape is wrong, but because it fails to bring about the social change it promises (Ibid).
-Like Benjamin, Adorno seems to be committed to the world of human beings.
-To love for Adorno thus means to redeem society.
-The following, rather striking, lines from Adorno’s “Education after Auschwitz” may be read as though they had been composed with Kierkegaard in mind:
+It is appropriate to reflect in this context on Adorno’s critique of Kierkegaard’s concept of love because it echoes the type of hope that one can find in Benjamin’s early writings (Adorno, 1939).
+Adorno resists Kierkegaard’s Christian focus on the love of God, not because such agape is wrong, but because it fails to bring about the social change it promises (Ibid).
+Like Benjamin, Adorno is committed to the world of human beings.
+To love, for Adorno, means to redeem society.
+The following, rather striking, lines from Adorno’s “Education after Auschwitz” can be read as if they had been composed with Kierkegaard in mind:

 One of the greatest impulses of Christianity, not immediately identical with its dogma, was to eradicate the coldness that permeates everything.
 But this attempt failed; surely because it did not reach into the societal order that produces and reproduces that coldness” (Adorno, 2005: 202)

-I tend to agree with Bielik-Robson’s pointing to a particular modern Jewish “spiritual investment in the world” (Bielik-Robson, 2020).
-For her, such an “investment” is identical to a responsibility to fellow human beings, mirroring Benjamin’s (and Adorno’s) deepest commitments.
+I tend to agree with Bielik-Robson’s understanding of Adorno as exemplifying a particularly modern Jewish “spiritual investment in the world” (Bielik-Robson, 2020).
+For her, this investment is equivalent to responsibility for fellow human beings, mirroring Benjamin’s (and Adorno’s) deepest commitments.

-In his critique of contemporary society, however, Agamben speaks of human beings who are disinterested in the world (that is the political world) and who are in this particular sense de-politicized.
+In his critique of contemporary society, Agamben refers to human beings who are disinterested in the world (that is the political world) and who are in this particular sense de-politicized.
 De-political humans are anything but “invested” in the world.
-With no spiritual investment in the world, the human being is reduced to being nothing more than “an appendage of the machinery”, representing merely “an object of calculation” (Adorno, 1991: 98-99).
+With no spiritual investment in the world, the human being is reduced to nothing more than “an appendage of the machinery”, representing merely “an object of calculation” (Adorno, 1991: 98-99).

-I cannot think of a better metaphor that encapsulates this process of de-politicization of human beings that Agamben seems to have in mind than atomization.
-By using this metaphor, I wish to underline Agamben’s pointing to the breaking down of the human being into mere pixels on the flat screen.
-Modern thinkers presented the “isolation” of human beings in what they saw, in following Marx, as a more and more alienated society.
-Adorno’s “The Culture Industry” (1996) is one of the salient examples of such an approach.
+The best metaphor that encapsulates this process of de-politicization of human beings that Agamben seems to have in mind is atomization.
+This metaphor brings out Agamben’s complaint about the breaking down of the human being into mere pixels on the flat screen.
+Modern thinkers presented the isolation of human beings in what they saw, following Marx, as a more and more alienated society.
+Adorno’s “The Culture Industry” (1996) is one salient example of such an approach.
 Somewhat similarly, Zygmund Bauman points to the new remote and unreachable “liquid” reality, to which we are all connected, and from which, nonetheless, we are very much distanced (Baumen, 2000).
-However, while isolation points to the distancing of human beings from each other or of their alienation within a social system, atomization, conversely, captures their breaking down to mere digital information.
-Thus, unlike the isolation of human beings, that can be produced in different contexts and by using a variety of social manipulations, their atomization is mainly dependent on current technological state of affairs.
-One can imagine here Agamben’s underlining not of a modern systematic structure (like that of a factory) but rather of a cloud of digital information that consumes the humane.
-The notion of “atomization” aims then to point to such a technological imagination in which human beings are not only isolated from one another, but more profoundly dissolves into mere data.
+However, while isolation brings about the distancing of human beings from each other or their alienation within a social system, atomization involves them breaking down into mere digital information.
+Unlike the isolation of human beings that can be produced in different contexts and through a variety of social manipulations, atomization is mainly a function of the current technological state of affairs.
+Rather than singling out a modern systematic structure (like a factory), one can imagine Agamben pointing to a cloud of digital information that consumes the humane.
+Atomization is the result of a technological social arrangement in which human beings are not only isolated but, more profoundly, dissolve into mere data.